revk/login/README.md

 ## Passwords

 The system stores passwords in a hash, usually in a `text` field called `pass` in a database.
 The system understands a number of password hash formats including mysql `password()` hashs.
-The exact supported hashes is configurable.
+The supported hashes are configurable.
 When a user logs in correctly the password is updated if necessary to the latest password format used - currently `argon2`.
-This helps ensure you are using current best practice passwords.
+This helps ensure you are using current best practice password hashes.

 ## OTP

 One time passwords may be added later, but at present the system works only on passwords.
+This will be a configurable feature, for backwards compatibility.

 ## Database